HubRise/website/content/apps/livepepper/en/troubleshooting.md

 The first step in verifying the connection between LivePepper and HubRise is by creating test orders.

 These steps require that you have already connected LivePepper to HubRise.
-For more information on connecting LivePepper to HubRise, see [Connect HubRise](/apps/livepepper/connect-hubrise/).
+For more information on connecting LivePepper to HubRise, see [Connect to HubRise](/apps/livepepper/connect-hubrise/).

 Once the connection is complete, test orders generated from LivePepper will be transmitted to HubRise.
 Follow this process to create a test order and verify it has been transmitted to HubRise.